 So aim for value and quality, and think of keyword optimization as a secondary purpose for your pages.

-When using keywords, don’t stress about heavy “keyword density,” a made-up SEO concept.
+When optimizing your site for SEO, don’t stress about heavy “keyword density” … keyword density in SEO isn’t as important as it once was.
 Try to avoid using keywords too densely and in an unnatural way.
 Instead, you only need to use a main keyword a few times in:

 - The first 100 to 200 words of your post